docsforadobe/javascript-tools-guide/5 - Interapplication Communication with Scripts/communications-overview.rst

 framework is extensible.
 It allows you to define different types of data to send between applications, and to specify how they are handled.

-"Communicating through messages" on page 170 describes the usage of this feature.
+:ref:`communicating-through-messages` describes the usage of this feature.
-"Messaging framework API reference" on page 179 provides complete reference details.
+:ref:`messaging-framework-api-reference` provides complete reference details.

 --------------------------------------------------------------------------------